 4) Complete site safety orientation training and complete site safety orientation checklist for the lab(s) that you are using.
 These can be given by your lab safety officer.
 Become familiar with emergency procedures, responses, injury treatment/reporting.

 5) In case of emergency call 911 (if you are calling from campus phone-landline) or 310- 825-1491 (if your call is from a cell phone).
 Save 310- 825-1491 number on your cell phone as if emergency occurs and you dial 911 from your cell phone it will go to the main city dispatch (LAPD) instead of UCPD so the response will be delayed.

 6) Before working with any chemicals become familiar with their nature!
-Read necessary SDS and safety precautions.
+Read necessary safety related documentation including SDS (Safety Data Sheets) and follow safety precautions.
 Discuss with your PI and/or safety officer if there are any particular safety measures that need to be taken into consideration.
 When working with particularly hazardous substances (PHS) for example carcinogens, reproductive or acute toxins, you will need to read/understand and sign Standard Operating Procedure (SOP) for these substances.
 Always follow Standard Operating Procedures (SOP’s) or Job Safety Assessments (JSA).
 Do not ever bypass of modify them unless recommended by the UCLA Environmental Health and Safety (EH&S)!